daniyalmaster693/SuperCorners/README.md

 1. Launch **SuperCorners**.
 2. Grant Necessary Permissions (**Accessibility permission must be enabled for the app to work correctly**).
-3. Use the activation hotkey (set in the settings window) to trigger corners and zones when moving your mouse to a corner or the middle of any screen edge.
+3. Use the activation hotkey or modifier key (set in the settings window) to trigger corners and zones when moving your mouse to a corner or the middle of any screen edge.
 4. Enjoy the upgraded hot corners experience!

 For more information visit the [Getting Started Guide](./GettingStarted.md)